jrief/django-angular/docs/angular-model-form.rst

 Note that the ``<form>`` tag does not require any ``method`` or ``action`` attribute, since the promise_ ``success`` in the controller's submit function will handle any further action.
 The success handler, for instance could load a new page or complain about missing fields.
-In fact, it is possible to build forms without even using the ``<form>`` tag anymore.
-All what is needed from now on, is a working AngularJS controller.
+It now it is even possible to build forms without using the ``<form>`` tag anymore.
+All what's needed from now on, is a working AngularJS controller.

 As usual, the form view must handle the post data received through the POST (aka Ajax) request.